 OK, so I just purchased another Polished Silver Phantom, for my son.

 I called Mike to see about his freak bored barrels - $37.00 plus shipping.
 I purchased a 14" and 11", as my son likes longer barrels.

 Again, Thank You all for your help!

 "This is the weapon of a Jedi Knight.
 Not as clumsy or random as a blaster; an elegant weapon for a more civilized age."
-Obi-Wan, while holding a pump.
+Obi-Wan, while showing a pump to Luke.

 Join Date: Jan 2013

 I managed to find this in a army surplus store.
 It has MOLLE on the back but can be adjusted to fit snugly on your belt.